 As such, the Business Partnership is a time-limited group with the aim of establishing a new BID within Culture Mile by March 2023 – a BID which not only delivers the services businesses should expect, but also capitalises on the work to date by putting culture at the core of its proposition to create a place where the value of creativity is shared and experienced by all businesses within the area.

-The new Business Partnership will promote the area as a major destination for creativity, innovation and learning that capitalises on the world class cultural offer in the district.
-It will work to attract and retain talent, support businesses and both increase and diversify the area’s visitor base.
+The new Business Partnership is promoting the area as a major destination for creativity, innovation and learning that capitalises on the world class cultural offer in the district.
+It is working to attract and retain talent, support businesses and both increase and diversify the area’s visitor base.